alvaroandresgarayromero/designpatternsheeet/README.rst

         - This container has exposed SSH Port 22 to Port 2222 for the host to connect to the container, (see docker-compose.yml for the port, and DockerFile for the user credentials).
         - As of 07/12/2021, remote host connection with Clion IDE works (see their documentation on how to connect to remote host: https://blog.jetbrains.com/clion/2020/01/using-docker-with-clion/#creating-a-docker-container-for-use-with-clion)

-    Build and run the test project /hello_world/main.cpp application to verify that the host computer IDE is running the C++ application within the Docker Container.
+    Build and run the test application to verify that the host computer IDE is running the C++ application within the Docker Container.
 The output should be the active Docker Container ID

     .. code-block:: bash

+        # test application path: .../hello_world/main.cpp

         # Docker ID will printed since application is been
         # executed from the Docker Container with ID 5976e1426a62